-Prostate cancer is the commonest cancer in men.
+Prostate cancer is the most common form of cancer in men.
 Having symptoms doesn’t necessarily mean you have it, but a doctor should still investigate.

 Prostate specific antigen (PSA) test